-We have attended over 6000 incidents since our inception in 2014 and at over half of these our responders have arrived before the ambulance enabling them to provide the patient with the vital emergency care they needed, quicker than it would otherwise have come.
+We have volunteered more than 20,000 hours and attended over 8000 incidents since our inception in 2014 and at over half of these our responders have arrived before the ambulance enabling them to provide the patient with the vital emergency care they needed, quicker than it would otherwise have come.
 The 999 calls we attend are extremely varied but have included:

 Cardiac Arrests (when the patient has no pulse and has stopped breathing)

 Other incidents such as Strokes, Sepsis, Overdoses, Hangings and House Fires.